-Each year during a week determined by the school, upper school students engage with faculty in an in-depth, research-based, hands-on enquiry about a mission-aligned topic.
-Student attendance during InterSession is mandatory; participation in InterSession during each year a student is enrolled in upper school is a requirement for graduation and will be noted on transcripts.
-InterSession is marked as either "Pass" or "Withdraw."
-Students receive "Withdraw" if they miss any portion of InterSession.
-If a student is ill, a doctor's note must be provided to excuse any absence during InterSession regardless of the absence duration.
+Each year during a week determined by the school (typically between the first and second semesters at the end of January), upper school students engage with faculty in an in-depth exploration and action-taking about a mission-aligned topic related to social justice.
+Student attendance during Social Justice Week is mandatory; participation in Social Justice Week during each year a student is enrolled in upper school is a requirement for graduation and will be noted on transcripts.
+Social Justice Week is marked as either "Pass" or "Withdraw."
+Students receive "Withdraw" if they miss any portion of Social Justice Week.
+If a student is ill, a doctor's note must be provided to excuse any absence during Social Justice Week regardless of the absence duration.